 We’re all familiar with the concept of working from home, but have you thought about the benefits of volunteering from home?
 There are plenty of reasons why volunteering can sometimes be difficult despite your best intentions.
 Life is busy.
 You’re working long hours.
 You don’t have easy access to volunteer activities in your community.
 We get it, which is why we created this blog, Make a Difference From Home.
 Volunteering from home is super fun and a great way to gather family and friends together to make the world a better place.

 There are so many ways to give back from the comfort of your own home.
 Anyone can crochet a scarf with this simple and basic pattern- it’s easy!
-Underprivileged and at-risk children, seniors in need, people living on the streets and homeless plus plenty of other people in need will be thrilled with the gift of a scarf you make and donate.
+Underprivileged and at-risk children, seniors in need, people living on the streets and homeless, plus plenty of other people in need will be thrilled with the gift of a scarf you make and donate.
+Volunteer your time, crochet a simple scarf, and make a difference!

 - 100 – 200 yards of a worsted-weight yarn in a color that you find pleasing.
 More yarn creates a longer scarf.